 Schedule A to the BMC Rules (rulesadopted2011) outlines the obligations of members when using the facility.
 Members should familiarize themselves with these.
 Of particular importance:

 - Only ‘approved boats’ may be moored at the BMC facility.
 The boat must not exceed (i) an overall length of 5.5 metres; (ii) a maximum beam of 2.25 metres; and (iii) a beam of 1.95 metres within 1.2 metres of the end of the boat that will be closest to the pontoon when the boat is moored at the mooring facility.

 - The boat must be fitted with mooring lines, fenders and other equipment to prevent (i) the boat moving forward to touch the pontoon; (ii) the stern of the boat moving laterally to touch adjacent boats on the mooring facility.

 - Ropes must be of 12 mm diameter and made of nylon, polyethylene or polypropylene.
 Dories are permitted to have ropes of 8mm.

-- The boat must be registered with Maritime, show navigation lights in accordance with Maritime rules, have an official BMC label, member number and year as issued by the BMC, be covered by insurance which includes third party property damage, and not pose an unacceptable risk to the structure of the BMC facility or to other members’ boats.
+- The boat must be registered with Services NSW, show navigation lights in accordance with Maritime rules, have an official BMC label, member number and year as issued by the BMC, be covered by insurance which includes third party property damage, and not pose an unacceptable risk to the structure of the BMC facility or to other members’ boats.